 Chief of Public Affairs

 Brig.
-Gen. Omar J. Jones assumed duties as the Chief of Public Affairs, July 11, 2017.
-In this position, he is responsible for all communication issues involving the United States Army including the professional development of military and civilian Public Affairs personnel.
-He is charged with the formulation of communication and public affairs strategies, plans and policies, and serves as the senior advisor to the secretary of the Army; chief of staff of the Army and other senior DOD leaders on communication matters relating to the Army.
+Gen. Amy Hannah assumed duties as the chief of public affairs on April 13, 2019.
+In this position, she is responsible for all communication activities involving the United States Army, including the professional development of military and civilian public affairs personnel.
+She is charged with the formulation of communication and public affairs strategies, plans and policies, and serves as the senior advisor to the secretary of the Army; chief of staff of the Army and other senior Department of the Army leaders on communication matters relating to the Army.